hareesh-mathiy/GoldenSunRemake/README.md

 # GoldenSunRemake
-The GBA game "Golden Sun" partially implemented in Java.
+The GBA game "Golden Sun" partially implemented in Java using libGDX.